USAID advocates inclusivity in agricultural policy design and implementation | Ghana News Agency

 The United Nations (UN), in 2008, set aside October 15 annually to recognise the critical role and contribution of indigenous women in enhancing agricultural and rural development, improving food security, and eradicating rural poverty.

-He said Policy LINK, in its work to address policy issues affecting the agricultural sector, focused inclusivity on the marginalised groups including rural women who are also farmers, and persons with disabilities among others, to help make the Ghana agricultural and food system process more inclusive.
+He said Policy LINK, in its work to address policy issues affecting the agricultural sector, focused inclusivity on the marginalised groups including rural women who were also farmers, and persons with disability among others, to help make the Ghana agricultural and food system process more inclusive.

 He therefore urged stakeholders to support the efforts of rural women towards the advancement of their livelihoods and general well-being.